 Pros:

-• Manufacturer spec confirms color night vision (in addition to standard infrared) — the dual-mode night vision uses the integrated spotlight for color capture in low light, which is meaningfully more useful than infrared-only for identifying which pet is doing what at 2 AM
+• Color night vision via integrated spotlight (in addition to infrared) — useful for identifying which pet is doing what at 2 AM.

-• Dual-band WiFi (2.4 + 5 GHz) per the spec — the only camera on this list that natively connects to 5 GHz networks, which is important on modern routers running 5 GHz primary mode.
-Alexa + Google Assistant integration for voice-controlled view-on-Echo-Show or Nest Hub
+• Dual-band WiFi (2.4 + 5 GHz) — only camera here that natively connects to 5 GHz; Alexa + Google Assistant integration built in.

 Cons (honest weight):